Blessed Event Birth Services Inc

 What can I do to minimize jaundice?

 Bilirubin is eliminated through the digestive system.
 The single most helpful thing you can do to minimize jaundice is to nurse baby frequently.
-I prefer that baby is nursed every two hours.
+(Supplementing with formula does not clear out bilirubin any better than breastmilk so formula supplementation is not beneficial.)
 Light therapy can also be helpful since sunlight breaks down bilirubin.
 Place baby where natural sunlight will shine with just a diaper on, or completely naked.
-Do this for 45-60 minutes 3 times a day.
-You could also consider having baby under a SAD (seasonal affective disorder) light if there isn’t a lot of direct sunlight in your home.
+Do this for 20 minutes 3 times a day.
+You could also consider having baby under a SAD (seasonal affective disorder) light if there isn’t a lot of sunlight in your home.

 0 Comments